-officials See additional comments in the Corrective Action Plan in this audit report.
+See additional comments in the Corrective Action Plan in this audit report.

-INTERNAL CONTROL OVER FINANCIAL REPORTING - FUND 5320100000 Material Weakness accurately present grant activity and the related grants receivable and unearned revenue account balances.
+INTERNAL CONTROL OVER FINANCIAL REPORTING - FUND 5320100000 Material Weakness

+Procedures over accounting for grants should be strengthened in order to accurately present grant activity and the related grants receivable and unearned revenue account balances.